Skip to main content

 {P}eelOps isn't another dashboard promising to consolidate everything.
 We've heard that pitch.
 We've been burned by that pitch.

 Instead, we built a command center.
-Connect your tools once - AWS, CrowdStrike, Okta, VirusTotal, whatever else you're juggling - then query them all from one place.
+Connect your read-only API keys once - AWS, CrowdStrike, Okta, VirusTotal, whatever else you're juggling - then query them all from one place.
 Same interface.
 Same experience.
 Whether you're at your desk or staring at your phone in a dark hotel room.

 Your Phone Becomes a Command Center